‘Six reasons watertight models matter’ makes the case that whenever possible, surface models should be converted to solid models.

 - Model Validation and Error Checking: Before a model is can be used for design or engineering purposes, it is often validated to be sure it is accurate and problem-free.
 This is much more difficult to do with surface models, but solid models can be validated in seconds.
 Recently we posted an article on a company that uses the TransMagic ‘green light’ to validate models before commencing work.

 - Solid Modeling Applications: The most common process used on solid models is to use them for design or manufacturing processes within a CAD system.
 Mold shops create molds using CAD models as a starting point, manufacturers often start with one model and make changes to enhance manufacturability, and sometimes the model is just used without editing as a component in an assembly; but in all cases, a solid model is much easier to edit and assemble than a surface model.
 Figure 1 shows how a newly imported IGES file looks vs a newly imported STEP model (in SOLIDWORKS 2015 – IGES on the left, STEP file on the right).
 The IGES file spawns dozens of surfaces, whereas the STEP file presents you with a single solid model.
 Which would you rather work with?
+(All TransMagic core products can take a good surface model and stitch it into a solid model in seconds; more advanced tools found in the MagicHeal add-on can deal with more complex repair scenarios).

 - Downstream Analysis: Finite element analysis, computational fluid dynamics analysis, tolerance analysis, most if not all downstream analysis works better with solid models than with surfaces.